All You Need to Know About Belsomra: Uses, Side Effects, and More

 Belsomra Horror Stories

-There have been reports of unusual and potentially dangerous behaviours associated with Belsomra use, such as sleepwalking, driving, and even cooking while asleep.
-In some cases, these behaviours have resulted in serious injury or death.
-It is important to speak with a healthcare provider if any unusual behaviours are experienced while taking Belsomra.
+There have been reports of unusual and potentially dangerous behaviors associated with Belsomra use, such as sleepwalking, driving, and even cooking while asleep.
+In some cases, these behaviors have resulted in serious injury or death.
+It is important to speak with a healthcare provider if any unusual behaviors are experienced while taking Belsomra.

 Belsomra Death